TikhonJelvis/RL-book/chapter2/chapter2.md

         )), float) for _ in range(num_traces)])
 ```

 The entire code is in the file [rl/chapter2/stock_price_simulations.py][stock_price_simulations.py].
 We encourage you to play with this code with different ``start_price, level_param, alpha1, time_steps, num_traces``.
-You can plot graphs of simulation traces of the stock price, or plot graphs of the terminal distributions of the stock price at various time points (both of these plotting functions are made available for you in this code).
+You can plot graphs of sampling traces of the stock price, or plot graphs of the terminal distributions of the stock price at various time points (both of these plotting functions are made available for you in this code).

 Now let us consider a different process.